AtomGraph/Web-Client/README.md

 ![Graphity screenshot](https://raw.github.com/Graphity/graphity-client/master/screenshot.jpg)

-An instance of Graphity Client runs for demonstration purposes on [semanticreports.com](http://semanticreports.com).
+An instance of Graphity Client runs for demonstration purposes on [Linked Data Hub](http://linkeddatahub.com).
-See the DBPedia Linked Data description of Sir [Tim Berners-Lee](http://semanticreports.com/?uri=http%3A%2F%2Fdbpedia.org%2Fresource%2FTim_Berners-Lee).
+See the DBPedia Linked Data description of Sir [Tim Berners-Lee](http://linkeddatahub.com/?uri=http%3A%2F%2Fdbpedia.org%2Fresource%2FTim_Berners-Lee).

 _Note: the server is not production-grade and DBPedia is often unstable._